-Possible options for new forms of finance in meeting the needs of research-intensive SMEs for Banks might include high interest loans, loans with higher up front fees which enable more detailed appraisal of lending propositions or low interest lending with some way of sharing in value created should the venture succeed.
-Taking an equity stake or being provided with an equity option would better align the interests of the bank with those of the entrepreneur but this also means that the banks would have to take account of more strategic and operational issues than they are used to doing.
-IC statements would help the banks with this process.
+- Support schemes.
+There is an extensive array of support schemes in and outside the EU.
+Extensive benchmarking of these support schemes has been implemented.
+These benchmarking exercises should be reviewed and the more interesting schemes should be suggested to EU member countries and regions.
+Presenting IC to the administrations that implement support schemes could help. - New forms of finance, which might include: high interest loans partly covering the higher risk; loans with higher up front fees which enable more detailed appraisal of lending propositions or low interest lending with some way of sharing in value created should the venture succeed; taking an equity stake or being provided with an equity option would sometimes better align the interests of the bank with those of the entrepreneur but this also means that (1) the banks would have to take account of more strategic and operational issues than they are used to doing and (2) the entrepreneur would relinquish some of its autonomy. - Increased awareness of Banks to the importance of IC. - Encouragement of the commercial banking sector to partner with EIB in making its Structured Finance Facility also accessible to SME's through financial intermediaries.